ImoutoHeaven/longnamefs-rs/README.md

 - Operations on `/` interact directly with the backend directory (chmod/chown/utimens supported; truncate disallowed).
 - Extended attributes (get/set/list/remove) are forwarded to the backend objects; `position` must be zero on Linux.
 - `readdirplus` returns names with attributes; `flush`/`fsyncdir` are implemented; `poll` is accepted (returns no ready events).
+- With `--backend-layout v2`, long names are mapped to internal `.__ln2_*` entries with the original bytes stored in `user.ln2.rawname`; internal names and `.ln2_index` are hidden from directory listings, and creating hardlinks for long-name entries returns `EOPNOTSUPP`.

 systemd example
 ---------------